Rocco Rossi: Personal life

-Rossi is an adventurer who has completed numerous endurance feats including walking the Camino de Santiago, which is a major Christian pilgrimage route, cycling the 1,900 km length of Yonge Street for charity, and kayaking over 500 km from Toronto to Ottawa.
+Rossi has completed numerous feats of endurance including walking the Camino de Santiago, which is a major Christian pilgrimage route, cycling the 1,900 km length of Yonge Street for charity, and kayaking over 500 km from Toronto to Ottawa.

 In 2018, Rossi, acting as President of the Ontario Chamber of Commerce, was one of several "business leaders" who lobbied Ontario Premier Doug Ford to repeal Bill 148, legislation implemented by the previous provincial government.
 Among other things, that legislation guaranteed workers paid sick days, equal pay for part-time work, and a C$1/hour raise to a minimum wage of C$15/hour, to begin on January 1, 2019.
 Rossi publicly celebrated when Bill 148 was repealed, cancelling the planned increase of minimum wage.
 On December 31, 2018, the day before the cancelled minimum wage increase was to take place, Rossi tweeted photos of caviar, Veuve Clicquot champagne and pastries, with the statement "Celebrating New Year’s the 1-percenter way!
 Let them eat cake:-)."
 Rossi was roundly criticized by other Twitter users in the replies to his tweet, and has since deleted it and apologized, claiming the tweet was "satire."